-A pass/fail option is available to students for "extra" courses not required for graduation.
-(All electives required for graduation must be taken on a graded basis.)
+A student may request a pass/fail option for "extra" courses not required for graduation.
+All electives except designated CBE courses required for graduation must be taken on a graded basis.
 Degree students are not permitted to audit classes.
+A pass/fail option for degree required courses are those courses offered through Competency Based Education (CBE) only.
+Those courses are set as pass/fail.

 By the end of the add/drop period, interested students must fill out a pass/fail form, have it signed by an advisor and the course instructor and return it to the Registrar.
 No changes either to or from pass/fail grading status will be allowed after the add/drop deadline.
 Pass/fail courses are charged on a regular tuition basis and appear on a student's transcript.